papercliphat/short_term_blog/_posts/2016-06-13-beginning-self-instructed-cs.md

 Today there is plenty of information regarding programming on the web.
-You can choose a language and take tutorials, but there are also bootcamps in every major city that teach you the basics.
-I have heard them scoffed at before, but I personally think they are legit.
+You can choose a language and take tutorials, but there are also bootcamps in every major city that teach you to code quickly and push you to work hard well.
+I have heard them scoffed at before, but I personally think they are a viable resource.
 If you study and learn the material, whether it's from a course, tutorials or a bootcamp you have it.
 There is not much else to it.